Civil partnership in the United Kingdom: Responses from churches

 Civil partnerships were introduced to allow same-sex couples almost identical advantages to marriage without using the word, and were designed to sidestep opposition from Christian churches, especially the Church of England and Catholic Church, which regarded the initiative as undermining conventional marriage.

 On 17 February 2011, the UK Government announced its intention to remove the legal barrier to civil partnerships being registered on religious premises by implementing section 202 of the Equality Act 2010, and ran a consultation on this proposal from 31 March to 23 June 2011, and published a summary of its findings on 4 November 2011.
-The Marriages and Civil Partnerships (Approved Premises) (Amendment) Regulations 2011 came into force in December 2011.
+The Marriages and Civil Partnerships (Approved Premises) (Amendment) Regulations 2011 (SI 2011/2661)came into force in December 2011.
 This voluntary provision allowed religious organisations that wish to do so to host civil partnership registrations on their religious premises.
 Faith groups which have applied to have their premises approved for the registration of civil partnerships include the Society of Friends (Quakers), Spiritualists, Unitarians, and United Reformed Church.
 The first civil partnership to be registered in a place of worship in the UK was at Ullet Road Unitarian Church, Liverpool, on 6 May 2012.

 Church of England

 As the established church in England, the Church of England has discussed and established guidelines for clergy entering into civil partnerships.
 Within the guidelines, "The House of Bishops does not regard entering into a civil partnership as intrinsically incompatible with holy orders, provided the person concerned is willing to give assurances to his or her bishop that the relationship is consistent with the standards for the clergy...The House of Bishops considers it would be a matter of social injustice to exclude from ministry those who are faithful to the teaching of the Church, and who decide to register a civil partnership."

 In 2010, the General Synod extended pension and employee rights to clergy who have entered in a same-sex civil partnership.
 In 2013, the church ruled that priests in civil partnerships could become bishops.
-Speaking on its support for partnerships, the church has communicated that "The Church of England recognises that same-sex relationships often embody fidelity and mutuality.
+The church wrote in 2014 that "The Church of England recognises that same-sex relationships often embody fidelity and mutuality.
 Civil partnerships enable these Christian virtues to be recognised socially and legally in a proper framework."
-The Anglican Church was also among the institutions that supports keeping civil partnerships as a legal option.
-In 2018, the Church said "We believe that Civil Partnerships still have a place, including for some Christian LGBTI [lesbian, gay, bisexual, transgender and intersex] couples who see them as a way of gaining legal recognition of their relationship."